marq24/UUID0xFD6FTracer/README_en.md

 # UUID 0xFD6F Tracer ![AppLogo](./app/src/main/res/mipmap-hdpi/ic_launcher_round.png)

-Main purpose of the app is to scan your current environment for active devices running an application that make use of Google's & Apple's _Exposure Notification Framework_ (like the German CoronaWarnApp) or the StopCovid France App (which is not based on the framework - but use a similar technology to trace randomized anonymous contact information).
+Main purpose of the app is to scan your current environment for active devices running an application that make use of Google's & Apple's _Exposure Notification Framework_ (like the German CoronaWarnApp) or the TousAntiCovid (StopCovid France) App (which is not based on the framework - but use a similar technology to trace randomized anonymous contact information).

 [List of countries that make use of the _Exposure Notification Framework_ (UUID 0xFD6F Beacaons)](./COUNTRIES.md)